- A 4% paraformaldehyde in PBS is frequently used to fix biological samples.

 1. Do not thaw the solution repeatedly.
 Once the solution is thawed, use it completely.
 Avoid repeated thawing to maintain the quality of fixation of biological specimens.

-2. If you see white precipitate upon thawing, keep the solution on the 60°C water bath until the solution becomes clear.
+2. If you see a white precipitate upon thawing, keep the solution on the 60°C water bath until the solution becomes clear.